-Previous approaches that aim to solve Bayesian games, such as the Bayesian Nash equilibrium, rationalize strategies by taking the whole collection of normal-form games into account.
+Previous approaches that aim to solve Bayesian games, such as the Bayesian Nash equilibrium, rationalize strategies by considering the whole opponents' prior distribution.
 Each player knows her type in the interim stage and rationalizes over other players' types and strategies.
-In turn, they are collapsing strategic play into a fixed point in the ex-ante strategy space, which suffers from known issues such as high sensitivity to modeling assumptions and intractability.
-In contrast, we propose to analyze the participants' behavior for each game instance separately and weight it according to the prior distribution, giving an expected strategic play that captures the uncertainty in strategic behavior over games being played.
-We propose using $\alpha$-Rank to capture the players' long-term behavior for a single normal-form game.
-It provides a unique characterization of strategies that emerge from finite population replicator dynamics, providing data about how likely agents are in a particular strategy profile.
+In turn, they are collapsing strategic play into a fixed point in the ex-ante strategy space, which suffers from high sensitivity to modeling assumptions and intractability.
+Instead, we propose analyzing players' behavior for each game instance separately, weighting it according to the prior distribution to obtain an expected strategic play that captures uncertainty in behavior across different games.
+We use $\alpha$-Rank to capture players' long-term behavior in a single normal-form game, providing a unique characterization of strategies that emerge from finite population replicator dynamics that represents how likely agents are in a particular strategy profile.
 Consequently, we introduce $\alpha$-Rank-collections, a solution concept that combines the agents' distributional information about the intensity of preferences with the expressive prowess of $\alpha$-Rank.
 Importantly, it satisfies several desirable properties.
 For example, we show that it is invariant to positive affine transformations so that it is independent of the choice of vNM functions' representatives and is efficient to approximate.
 Furthermore, we demonstrate in two examples that it provides a more nuanced analysis of strategic behavior than equilibrium predictions.
 In contrast to ordinal Nash equilibria, existence is guaranteed.

 A limitation of $\alpha$-Rank is that the game graph grows exponentially in the number of players and strategies, limiting the application to relatively small games.
 Already our example of the Boston mechanism with five participants and six strategies led to a matrix with roughly $40 \ 000$ entries.
 Recent work is addressing this problem \citep{yangAlphaAlphaRank2020}, but scalability is also a topic for future research.
 We want to study larger game instances by applying more sophisticated methods than simple Monte-Carlo approximation.
 Besides, we want to analyze different types of matching markets and the predictive accuracy of $\alpha$-Rank-collections.